Theme

 PaddleOCR

-PaddleOCR is a document AI toolkit built around OCR, document parsing, and structured extraction from PDFs and images, with the official project explicitly framing it for LLM-ready and agent-ready workflows.
+PaddleOCR is a document AI toolkit for OCR, document parsing, and structured extraction from PDFs and images, with project materials framing it for LLM-ready and agent-ready workflows.

 What it is